 Being in a codependent relationship will leave you frustrated, exhausted, and unfulfilled.
 And it reinforces a belief that you’re not good enough or unworthy.
 To break away from a codependent relationship, the first step is to recognize if you’re in one.

-Codependency can occur in any type of relationship that involves your parents, children, spouse, friends, even co-workers.
+Codependency can occur in any type of relationship that involves your parents, children, spouse, friends, or even co-workers.
 But what makes a relationship codependent?

 Some of the most typical signs of a codependent relationship can be: